The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Shape of the critical droplet

 In this section we summarise some known properties of admissible sets in a setting that will be needed later.
 The proofs of these properties rely on various sources.
-Below we only quote appropriate references, and when instructive we supply a short proof.
+In the proof of Lemma~\ref{lem:admissible}, which is deferred to Appendix~\ref{appA}, we only quote appropriate references, and when instructive supply a short proof.

-A key property is that for any set $S\in\mathcal S$ such that $S^-$ is connected and $S$ is simply connected, the set $S^-$ is of reach at least 2.
+A key property is that for any set $S\in\mathcal S$ such that $S^-$ is connected and $S$ is simply connected, the set $S^-$ is of reach at least 1.
 Recall that the reach of a set $F\in\mathcal F$ is \be \reach(F)=\sup\big\{r \geq 0\colon \text{ for any } x\in F+B_r(0) \text{ there exist a unique } y\in F\text{ nearest to } x\big\}. \ee

-\begin{lemma} \begin{enumerate}[{\rm (1)}] \item If $F\in \mathcal F$, then $(F^-)^+\subset F$. \item $S\in\mathcal{S}$ if and only if $S$ is the $2$-halo of some $F\in\mathcal{F}$, i.e., \be \{S \subset {\T} \colon\, S=(S^+)^-\} = \{S \subset {\T} \colon\, \exists\,F\in \mathcal{F} \text{ such that } S = F^+\}. \ee \item Both $F \mapsto F^+ = h(F)$ and $F\mapsto |F^+| = |h(F)|$ are continuous with respect to the Hausdorff metric. \item If $S\in\mathcal{S}$ and $S^-$ is connected, then also $S$ is connected. \item If $F\in\mathcal{F}$ is convex, then $F^+$ and $F^-$ are convex and $F=(F^+)^-$.
-If $F_1,F_2\in\mathcal{F}$ are convex and $F_1^+=F_2^+$, then also $F_1=F_2$. \item The set $\mathcal{S}$ is the closure in $\mathcal{F}$ of the set $\mathcal S^{\textrm{fin}} \subset \mathcal{S}$, where $\mathcal S^{\textrm{fin}}$ consists of all $S$ of the form $S=h(\gamma)$ with $\gamma \subset \T$ finite. \item If $S\in\mathcal S$, then $\reach(S^-)\geq 2$, provided the following condition is satisfied:
+\begin{lemma} $\mbox{}$ \begin{enumerate}[{\rm (1)}] \item If $F\in \mathcal F$, then $(F^-)^+\subset F$. \item $S\in\mathcal{S}$ if and only if $S$ is the $1$-halo of some $F\in\mathcal{F}$, i.e., \be \{S \subset {\T} \colon\, S=(S^+)^-\} = \{S \subset {\T} \colon\, \exists\,F\in \mathcal{F} \text{ such that } S = F^+\}. \ee \item Both $F \mapsto F^+ = h(F)$ and $F\mapsto |F^+| = |h(F)|$ are continuous with respect to the Hausdorff metric. \item If $S\in\mathcal{S}$ and $S^-$ is connected, then also $S$ is connected. \item If $F\in\mathcal{F}$ is convex, then $F^+$ and $F^-$ are convex and $F=(F^+)^-$.
+If $F_1,F_2\in\mathcal{F}$ are convex and $F_1^+=F_2^+$, then also $F_1=F_2$. \item The set $\mathcal{S}$ is the closure in $\mathcal{F}$ of the set $\mathcal S^{\textrm{fin}}\subset \mathcal{S}$, where $\mathcal S^{\textrm{fin}}$ consists of all $S$ of the form $S=h(\gamma)$ with $\gamma \subset \T$ finite. \item If $S\in\mathcal S$, then $\reach(S^-)\geq 1$, provided the following condition is satisfied: